yuliannayoon/detail/README.md

 ---

-# 🏃 Wearable Muscle Oxygen Monitoring Device (SmO₂ Monitor)
+# 1.🏃 Wearable Muscle Oxygen Monitoring Device

 This project showcases the end-to-end hardware development process of an fNIRS-based wearable device, evolving from a functional engineering prototype to a mass-produced consumer product.